KOA II Part 1

 KOA II Part 1 (pronounced King of Amapiano 2 Part 1) is the fourth studio album by South African DJ Kabza De Small, released on June 16, 2022, through Piano Hub.
 The album features guest appearances from DJ Maphorisa, Ami Faku, Msaki, Young Stunna, Kwesta, Bob Mabena, Mhaw Keys and more.

 Background

 In an interview with Spotify, Motha revealed that he worked on 81 songs before coming to a final 18 tracks to be included on his fourth album.

 Critical reception

 At GQ Magazine, the album received scored 10/10 rating.

 Commercial Performance

 On May 30, 2022, album's pre-add were made available and debuted number 11 on iTunes top 100 chart.

 Accolades

 The album was nominated for Album of the Year at 2022 Afrimma and scored three nominations at the 2nd Annual South African Amapiano Music Awards Best Amapiano Album/EP, Best Amapiano Produced Song, and Song of the Year.
+KOA II Part 1 is nominated for Best Dance Album at South African Dance Music Awards.